one-net/onenet.-client-Bushi/README.md

 ## Value capture for Secret Network Ecosystem
 > *A vision to bring traditional gaming to the world of blockchain.*

+Key KPIs:
+* Unique Addresses onboarding
+* Capturing Web3 Gaming Community
+* Capturing a new Esports Demographic to Secret Network
+* Awareness of SCRT brought by new users
+* Attracting new Game Developers to launch on onenet. client/Secret Network
+* Size of project scope for onenet. and Bushi

+With the success of Bushi and onenet., this will break into a rapidly growing industry of competitive gaming in crypto.
 In a 2021 report, Newzoo estimates the global gaming industry to grow from $176 billion in 2021 to $200 bilion by 2024.
-We plan on riding this wave and join other developers to bring gaming to blockchain.

-* **Uniting the Cosmos**
-* **Bringing Esports to Blockchain**
-* **More traffic for the network**
-* **Promoting Upgradeable NFT Value**

-We strive to merge two different worlds and make a seamless experience blurring the lines between gaming and blockchain technology.
+By riding this wave, we can capture a market that has been overlooked by many video game focused projects in crypto and onboard new users to the value of Secret Network's privacy preserving technology.
+Furthermore, shooter video game types ranks as 2nd overally in popularity within the industry and Bushi serves as a project to tackle this metric.